-When finished with program development you can program your application into EEPROM so it executes automatically when you apply power to the board.
-The following procedure does this:
+When finished with program development, you'll probably want to program your application into EEPROM so it executes automatically when you apply power to the board.
+The following procedure will accomplish this:

-- 1. Make a backup copy of the HELLO.ASM source code. - 2.
-Use a text editor to modify HELLO.ASM.
+- 1. Make a backup copy of the HELLO.ASM source code. - Use a text editor to modify HELLO.ASM.
 Change the start of the program to \$E000 which is the beginning of the EEPROM in U7.
 This can be done easily in the file since there is a line: ORG \$E000 already there you can add by removing the comment character from the beginning of it. - 3.
 Remove the comment character from before the following lines also: